videolan/vlc/README.md

 **libVLC** is an embeddable engine for 3rd party applications and frameworks.

-It runs on the same platforms as VLC *(and sometimes on more)* and can provide playback, streaming and converting of multimedia files and streams.
+It runs on the same platforms as VLC *(and sometimes on more)* and can provide playback, streaming and conversion of multimedia files and streams.

-**libVLC** has numerous bindings for other languages, like C++, Python and C#.
+**libVLC** has numerous bindings for other languages, such as C++, Python and C#.

 # Support